MuzzleTheWolf/Automated-revenue-monitoring-for-Doubleclick-Bid-Manager/README.md

 ## Install:
 * pip install -r requirements.txt
 * update SheetName and SheetLink variables in main.py with correct values for your spreadsheet.
 * update Request_Body to fit your request.
-Especially important is the FILTER_PARTNER variable.
+The FILTER_PARTNER variable is especially important.